VolistxTeam/Framework/README.md

 ```

 ### Usage
-1. Copy `.env.example` to `.env`.
+- Copy `.env.example` to `.env`.
-2. Get GeoPoint API key and put it to `.env` file.
+- Get GeoPoint API key and put it to `.env` file.
 (Optional, only if you want to use country filter)
+- Put Flare key to `.env` file.
+(Optional, only if you want to use Flare).

-3. Run following commands:
+- Run following commands:

 ```
 composer install